Ether-DiscordBot/Ether-Bot/README.md

 ## Installing Ether

+ 1. Create a .env file and  (follow the .env.example)

+ 2. Update/install submodule with this command
+    ```shell
+    > git submodule update --remote
+    ```

-**Skip these steps if you are using docker.**
+**Skip next steps if you are using docker.**

-1. If you want to use the music cog, install [Lavalink](https://github.com/freyacodes/Lavalink) and put the `Lavalink.jar` file in the lavalink folder.
+ 3. If you want to use the music cog, install [Lavalink](https://github.com/freyacodes/Lavalink) and put the `Lavalink.jar` file in the lavalink folder.

-2. Install all requirements
+ 4. Install all requirements
     ```shell
     > pip install -r requirements.txt
     ```